 LP (Liquified Petroleum) gas is a true gas compressed into liquid form for easy transportation and storage.
-It is known by several names such as tank gas, bottled gas or simply as butane or propane, which are the two types of LP available.
+LP gas is available in two types -- propane and butane.
+It is also called tank gas, bottled gas, or simply LP.

 LP is used by appliances in vapor form only, but is stored in the tank as a liquid under very high pressure.
 As the liquid gas is released, it reverts back to a vapor and expands to many times its compressed volume.